Honda Forza 750 (2025)– Technical Review

 2025 Honda Forza 750 - Handling & Suspension (inc. Weight)

-The chassis setup is carried over unchanged from the previous generation, but the 2025 bike gets new ‘3by3’ alloy wheels – 17in at the front, 15in rear – and its weight rises by a single kilo to 236kg including fuel.
+The chassis setup is carried over unchanged from the previous generation, but the 2025 bike gets new alloy wheels – 17in at the front, 15in rear – and its weight rises by a single kilo to 236kg including fuel.

 2025 Honda Forza 750 - Comfort & Economy

-Some 10cm wider than the previous version, the new design moves over 10° of angle and 120mm of height through its range of motion, and like some more expensive tourers it automatically lowers to its minimum position when the ignition is switched off, making the bike as compact as possible when parked.
+For 2025 Honda has addressed one of our main criticisms by adding not only an adjustable screen but an electric one at that.
+Some 10cm wider than the previous version, the new design moves over 10° of angle and 120mm of height, and like some more expensive tourers it automatically lowers to its minimum position when the ignition is switched off, making the bike as compact as possible when parked.
 A memory function puts the screen back to its last-used position when you get going again, but not until your speed passes 5km/h (3mph).

 Like the new 2025 X-ADV and NT1100, the screen and much of the fairing are made using Durabio, a biologically-based polycarbonate, and there’s an increased amount of recycled plastic elsewhere on the bike’s bodywork.